bitquery/graphql-docs/docs/Examples/bitcoin/Bitcoin-Transaction-API.md

 The query retrieves the latest 7 days average fee per transaction from the Bitcoin blockchain, providing details such as the average fee by per day for a week.

-## Get Count of Transactions by a Particular Address
+## List Bitcoin Transactions Sent from a Specific Address

 ```
 query ($network: BitcoinNetwork!) {